Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 		- Call that a new state
 		- Mark it
 - Anything that includes an accepting state will be an accepting state
+- *** Remember you can reach yourself with epsilon transition
 ### Study Guide
 ![[Pasted image 20250929190113.png]]